SmartThingsCommunity/slack-nodejs-workshop/lambda/README.md

        console.log('lightsSubscription', 'slack-webhook', response);
      });
     ```

+### Coding

-    * Update the text of that response to show the state of the device
+* Update the text of the response to show context on the device
 * Example message: `Simulated RGB Bulb emitted on for switch`

 [cd ../lib](../lib/README.md)